joshmarinacci/rust-embedded-gui/readme.md

 ## Anti-Features

 * **event loop:** To make it flexible, the lib **does not** impose its own event loop.
-Instead, the application should send events to the scene and then redraw in its own loop. **Better documentation coming**.
+Instead, the application should send events to the scene and then redraw in its own loop.
+See [Event Loop](#event-loop) below;
 * **animation:** The library has no support for animation or transparency because those will perform horribly on bandwidth limited SPI displays.